| |

 from an earlier time”, often now collected for interest.

-The concept of ‘bygones’ in the Edwardian era would
+The concept of ‘bygones’ in the Edwardian era would have referred

-ended in 1901 with the reign and death, respectively, of Queen Victoria.
+1901 with the reign and death, respectively, of Queen Victoria.

 The reign was a long period of prosperity for the British people,

-an era characterised by a long period of peace and a social system
+an era characterised by a long period of peace and a social

-that emphasised morality, self-restraint and properness.
-From dogs
+system that emphasised morality, self-restraint and properness.

-British Bulldog in a Standard.
-(Adam Hart-Davis, What the Victorians
+defined the ‘perfect’ British Bulldog in a Standard.
+(Adam

-Did For Us, Headline Publishing, 2001)
+Hart-Davis, What the Victorians Did For Us, Headline Publishing,

-Sadly, by the time the aforementioned era was so eloquently described
+Sadly, by the time the aforementioned era was so eloquently

-and adoption of the compromised second Bulldog Standard by the new
+with the compilation and adoption of the compromised second

-Bulldog Club (Incorporated) in the late 1870’s.
-It is under
+Bulldog Standard by the new Bulldog Club (Incorporated) in the

-these dire circumstances that this Bygones Bulldogs research and
+late 1870’s.
+It is under these dire circumstances that this

-breeding project has come into being.
-Our broad and admittedly rather
+being.
+Our broad and admittedly rather generalised criticisms

 |